 + PRO: High standard of housing in expat areas

-Most expats find that the standard of facilities in Tokyo apartments and houses are high.
-Most areas popular among expats are well connected to amenities, supermarkets, restaurants, public transport links and schools.
-That said, living spaces are typically smaller than what most expats may be used to, and new arrivals may need to compromise either on their rent or property size.
+Most expats find that the standard of facilities in Tokyo apartments and houses is high.
+Most areas that are popular among expats are well connected to amenities, supermarkets, restaurants, public transport links and schools.
+That said, living spaces are typically smaller than most expats may be used to, and new arrivals may need to compromise on either their rent or property size.

 - CON: Costly to secure a property for rent

 When looking for modern, spacious accommodation, expats will soon feel the weight of living in one of the world's most expensive cities.
 Rent is a major expense, and utilities are normally an additional cost.
 Some apartment blocks also charge a maintenance fee.
 Expats must also budget for at least one month's deposit and agent and guarantor fees when securing their lease.

 + PRO: Extensive and efficient public transport networks

 Transport in Tokyo is efficient, wide reaching and well integrated.
 Regular passengers should get an IC card, a rechargeable smart card to use on all Tokyo's modes of public transport, including buses, trains and the subway, as well as some shops.
 Expats can easily get around without driving a car, which saves on fuel expenses too.